rlaphoenix/pynfogen/README.md

 ### What should I do after installation?

-On initial installation, you won't have any [artwork](#templates) or [templates](#templates).
+On initial installation, you won't have any artwork or templates.
 You can take a look at some example artwork and template files within the git project.
-However, please see the [Copyright](#copyright-agreement-for-included-artwork-and-template-files) relating to the included artwork and template files before you start using them.
+See [Templates](#templates) for more information.

 You may also want to take a look at the [Configuration](#configuration) options.